-- ✓ Lymphocytes are separated from the patient's whole blood. - ✓ Cells are stimulated with a mitogen (mitosis generator) and baseline proliferation rates are determined.
+- ✓ Lymphocytes are separated from the patient's whole blood. - ✓ The patient's own serum is then added back to the lymphocytes. - ✓ Cells are stimulated with a mitogen (mitosis generator) and baseline proliferation rates are determined.
 The lymphocytes' growth rate stimulated by the mitogen (as determined by intracellular metabolic activity) without the addition of micronutrients, is defined as the patient's baseline.

-- ✓ Micronutrients are added to the lymphocytes/culture one at a time.
-Metabolic activity after nutrient additions are compared to the patient's baseline intracellular rate.
-The single independent variable is the presence of a specific micronutrient and in this way it is determined if that specific micronutrient enhances metabolic activity of the cells and to what degree. - ▼ The nutrients that enhance the cellular functional response to the mitogenic stimuli are reported as a nutrient insufficiency and borderline nutrition insufficiency.
-The enhancement of the mitogen-induced response (marked or moderate response) indicates a suboptimal quantity of that particular nutrient within the patient's cells, and an "insufficiency/borderline insufficiency" of that nutrient.
+- Micronutrients are added to the lymphocytes/culture one at a time.
+Proliferation rates (metabolic activity) after nutrient additions are compared to the patient's baseline proliferation rate.
+The single independent variable is the presence of a specific micronutrient and in this way it is determined if that specific micronutrient enhances proliferation and to what degree. - √ The nutrients that enhance the cellular functional response to the mitogenic stimuli are reported as a nutrient insufficiency and borderline nutrition insufficiency.
+The enhancement of the mitogen-induced proliferation rate (marked or moderate response) indicates a suboptimal quantity of that particular nutrient within the patient's cells, and an "insufficiency/borderline insufficiency" of that nutrient.